-6.Results
+4. Results

-6.1 Data overview
+4.1 Data Overview

 After three rounds of collection, 1519 completed questionnaires were received: 649 in the first round (42.73%), 423 in the second round (27.85%), and 447 in the third round (29.43%).
-The high number of responses in the first round.
-Over time, participants might experience survey fatigue, leading to a decrease in the second round.
-FAn overview of the questionnaire response is shown in Table 1.
+The high number of responses in the first-round contrasts with a decrease in the latter two rounds, as participants might have experienced survey fatigue over time.
+An overview of the questionnaire response is shown in Table 1.

-6.2 Reliability and validity assessment
+4.2 Reliability and Validity Assessment

-From Table 2, we have tested Cronbach's α for the entire questionnaire; the number 0.902 indicates the questionnaire is reliable and internally consistent.
-We also tested the composite reliability for all dimensions since some dimensions collected opposite sides of one aspect, e.g., perceived positive socio-cultural impacts and perceived negative socio-cultural impacts (Werts et al., 1974).
+From Table 2, we have tested Cronbach's $\alpha$ for the entire questionnaire; the number 0.902 indicates the questionnaire is reliable and internally consistent.
+We also tested the composite reliability for all 6 dimensions since some dimensions collected opposite sides of one aspect, e.g., perceived positive socio-cultural impacts and perceived negative socio-cultural impacts (Werts et al., 1974).
 The composite reliabilities of all dimensions ranged from 0.8 to 0.91, above the threshold of 0.7, confirming the reliability of the questionnaire measures (Fornell & Larcker, 1981).
 To test validity, confirmatory factor analysis, principal component analysis, and orthogonal rotated factor analysis using the maximum variance method were used.